jcclarke290/shp_MCMC/README.md

 # shp_MCMC
-Monte Carlo Markoc Chain integration of Path integrals for Harmonic and Anharmonic Potentials including analysis file
+Monte Carlo Markov Chain integration of Path integrals for Harmonic and Anharmonic Potentials including analysis file

 Developed during final year of Computational Physics BSc, this project will generate a Markov Chain of paths for a particle in a given potential by using a Monte Carlo - Metropolis process alongside the Path Integral appraoch to Quantum Mechanics.